Vaccination Roll-Out Plans

 The COVID-19 vaccine can have side effects similar to vaccines that are currently on the market, however, the vast majority are mild, very short term and non serious.
 The most common side effects include:

-These symptoms should not last more than 1-2 days.
-If symptoms persist beyond 2 days or worsen over time, you should call your healthcare professional.
+These symptoms should not last more than a few days.
+If symptoms persist or worsen over time, you should call your healthcare professional.